This Is Your Sign To Start Tailoring Your Clothes

 Shortening Straps

 The struggle with having a fuller bust is that I often have to size up in tops, leaving them ill-fitting in other areas.
 In the case of this Urban Outfitters corset, everything fits well except for the straps.
-You can't tell in the photos, but after I had a Sojo tailor take them in by a couple inches, the top become 10 times more comfortable.
+You can't tell in the photos, but after I had a tailor take them in by a couple of inches, the top becomes 10 times more comfortable.
 Sometimes the smallest of changes make the biggest difference.
-Cost via Sojo: £12.

 Upping Denim Potential